 The first General Assembly of BLS after the Liberation was convened on 7 August 1884.
 It adopted a new Statute that established a new structure and a new scientific organization of BLS.
 Three scientific branches were created: historico-philological, for natural and medical sciences and for state sciences.
 The scientific management consisted of a president, a vice-president, a secretary, a treasurer and chairpersons of the branches.
 Professor Marin Drinov was elected President.

-In the picture: The mayor of Sofia, N. Suknarov, is informing the Bulgarian Literary Society that the City Municipal Administration was giving ownership to BLS of a site for the construction of a Society building, June 21, 1883, Sofia
+In the picture: The mayor of Sofia, N. Suknarov, is informing the Bulgarian Learned Society that the City Municipal Administration was giving ownership to BLS of a site for the construction of a Society building, June 21, 1883, Sofia